 The Company is currently evaluating various uses for the Cell Pouch SystemTM, in a tiered product development approach, including: (1) testing autograft islets (i.e., an individual's own islets) placed in the Cell PouchTM in patients with chronic pancreatitis who are having their pancreas removed to alleviate severe pain; (2) testing donor islets with an anti-rejection drug regimen i.e. University of Alberta clinical study; (3) testing donor islets in patients using SertolinTM or other local immune protection technology that may allow dose reduction or even elimination of anti-rejection drugs in patients; and (4) assessing insulin-producing stem cells and anti-rejection drugs or immune protective cells in diabetic patients.
 Management believes this tiered approach may allow the Company to explore multiple sources of revenue with its products.
 Under all of these settings, the Company is planning to focus on the use of human islets or human-derived cells for clinical testing and initial entry into the marketplace.
-While the current focus will be on human and or human-derived cells, additional testing may occur using xenotransplant-derived cells as another source of cells.
+While the current focus will be on human and or human-derived cells, additional testing may occur using xenotransplant-derived cells providing another virtually unlimited supply of cells.
+Furthermore, the Company is exploring its options for additional cell-based therapies for the Cell PouchTM such as hemophilia, parathyroid gland transplant and Parkinson's disease.